KarthikeyanBhavaniShankar/KarthikeyanBhavaniShankar/README.md

+## 👋 About Me:

-# 👋 Hi, I'm Karthikeyan Bhavani Shankar
+👋 Hi, I'm Karthikeyan Bhavani Shankar
 🎓 4th-year Computer Systems Engineering student at Carleton University 💡 Passionate about hardware-software integration, embedded systems, and autonomous technology
 🚀 Exploring the intersection of intelligent automation, robotics, and data-driven engineering